berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section01 Lesson 10 Intro.md

 difficulties of its own, and the question of which modeling technique leads to more modular and more easily maintained systems remains open.

-In lesson 4, we have seen some of the applications and benefits of sequences.
+## List Inefficiency

-We had experience with powerful abstractions for manipulating sequences as we worked with sequences as lists: `map` `accumulate`, and `filter`.
+Since Lesson 4, we've been using lists to represent sequences.
 But there are downsides to list representations.
-Manipulating these list sequences require that our programs construct and copy data structures (which could be HUGE) at every step of the process.
-Not very efficient :\.
+Manipulating these list sequences require that our programs construct and copy data structures (which could be huge) at every step of the process.

-Let's try to see this in action.
-The first program is the iterative style we know and love
+Let's see this in action.
+This procedure is written in the iterative style we know and love:

     (define (sum-primes a b)
       (define (iter count accum)